nevakee716/cwNetwork/Help_layout.md

 This menu allow you to zoom on a object prevent on the network, it will go to his position, zoom on it, and select it.

+## Button Action

+Disable / Enable Physics : Allow to disable the physics and freely move the node

+Zip/ UnZip Edges: Allow to unmerge the edges, in case of hidden nodes, this will disable the name od the hidden object on the edge.

 ## RightClick Action